rabeeh-ta/Kerala-Syllabus-CS-practicals/README.md

 Setting a C++ or mySQL workspace on a windows machine is a huge pain in the 😵 .
 So what i recommend you do is, going online and finding an IDE is much more easy and will work perfectly fine.

-Some good ones that i found :
+Some good ones that I found :

 > C++ IDE online